-The following PI & Clinical Negligence practice note Produced in partnership with Louise Thomson provides comprehensive and up to date legal information covering:
+The following PI & Clinical Negligence practice note produced in partnership with Louise Thomson provides comprehensive and up to date legal information covering:

 The claimant is expected to provide the defendant with a detailed breakdown of any past and future losses with supporting documentation.
 This enables a claim to be properly evaluated at an early stage, and an early valuation to be provided.
 Such documentation is helpful to both the solicitors and the claimant, as they can get a realistic view of what the claim is worth.
 From the defendant’s point of view, the breakdown is essential as it allows them to know the case that is being brought against them and, if appropriate, properly evaluate a claim.

 The term 'special damage' is used to cover all items of loss that have an exact monetary value.
-Such pecuniary loss is then subdivided so that pre-trial losses and expenses can be put forward as past expenses and losses and post-trial losses and expenses can be put forward as future expenses and losses.
+Such pecuniary loss is then subdivided so that pre-trial losses and expenses can be put forward as past expenses and losses and post-trial

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Existing user?
 Sign-in